yWorks/yfiles-for-html-demos/demos/loading/nodejs/README.md

 ## Running the demo

-First, install the required npm modules in the demo's `server` directory:
+First, install the required npm modules in the demo's `layout-server` directory:

 `> npm install`